MihirR23/Aerospace_Digital_Twin/_posts/2026-01-27-change-of-plan.md

 The model cost £9.17, a worthwhile investment that saved weeks of modelling time.

-I also discovered that RTWILEYRC had created a compatible jet engine core that fits within the nacelle, which I downloaded separately.
+I also discovered that RTWILEYRC had created a compatible [jet engine core](https://cults3d.com/en/3d-model/various/3d-printable-jet-engine-minimal-printing-supports) that is housed within the nacelle, which I downloaded separately.

 ---